StijnTassenoy/akai-mpx8-wav/README.md

 # akai_mpx8_wav

-Script/program to manage sounds and convert files to the correct `.wav` format for the Akai MPX8.
+Program to manage sounds and convert files to the correct `.wav` format for the Akai MPX8.